ArGintum/featherweather/Baseline_predicts/Readme.md

 Predicts for baseline models (ESRGAN, SRFBN) that were trained separately.
-Unzip this data to start working with them
+Unzip this archives to start working with them